IntroCSCI/colorvisionproject-ajalkaabi/README.md

 ## Description

 My program asks for a file name, reads the file, and prints out all the six characters color values that are there in the file.
 The color values are represented in hex format.
+Then the program prints out how many unique colors are in the file.

 ### v0.2 Updates

-*Coming soon*
+The program can now print out how many unique color are in the file.
+I also fixed a bug from the previous version of the program, which was sometimes the program prints out some values that are not color values.

 ### v1.0 Updates